alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 #QuickDesk Development Follow-Up
 ***
+##07 + 13/12/2021
+* Post methods have been corrected in a few controllers where a List was required if multiple objects were needed (TicketController for example if multiple devices/users were linked to it)
+* Software => Contract relationship has been modified to a ManyToOne.
+Multiple softwares can have the same contract.
+* Post methods have been slightly modified => The @RequestBody doesn't actually require me to use the setters and getters to retrieve the info in the JSON form.
+* Implementation of "User Types" in the User model.
+There only is two roles at the moment, user and admin.
+There might be something in between but it needs to be defined properly since there is a "Role" class and a "Permission" class.
+* "PermissionController" will probably be deleted and "Permission" will probably be @Embeddable instead of @Entity.
+I cannot code in a way that allows the custom permissions to work.
+* "RoleController" has been created.
+* CHANGELOG.md has been renamed to DEV_CHANGELOG.md to avoid any confusion if a CHANGELOG textfile is created later on to list and track the latest changes in the software version.

+The PATCH methods still need to be defined, i cannot find any resource to go through this process.
+However, i guess it could be possible to code partial updates using post requests.

+***
 ##06/12/2021
 * All the remaining controllers have been created (license, software, ticket, role, permission, contractor).
 Basic rest methods have been implemented
 * Comments have been added in a few classes.